laradevitt/gatsby-themes/themes/gatsby-theme-just-basics/README.md

           siteUrl: 'https://example.com', // required property
         },
         // Preact.
-        // Default settings.
-If you need to disable it, set it to false.
+        // Disabled by default.
+If you need to enable it, set it to true.
         preact: true,
         // Preconnect.
         // Disabled by default.
 For more options, see docs for gatsby-plugin-preconnect.